kx0101/design-patterns-notes/pubsub/how-it-works.md

 ```

 ## 2. Observer
-An interface or abstract class for objects that should be notified of changes in the subject.
+The Observer is an interface or abstract class that defines a method, in this case `update`, which is called by the Subject when there is a change in its state.
+This interface ensures that all concrete observers implement a consistent method for receiving updates, allowing them to react appropriately when the Subject changes.

 ```java
 interface Investor {